Upper Walt's Rocks Rock Climbing

 : ... : Upper Walt's Rocks

 White Rain is a fantastic mixed pro climb; one of the few to get 5 stars in Randy's guide book.
 The route begins on a large boulder uphill from Mojave Queen (5.11a).
 It is prudent to stick clip the first bolt before stepping onto the steep face.
 Sustained face climbing past six bolts on fine patina brings the climber to cruxy moves that gain the short finger/hand crack.
 A few challenging moves in the crack lead to the top....[more]
-Browse More Classics in CA
+Browse More Classics in California

 Left side of Upper Walt's Rocks.
 White Rain goes ...